matthew17754/AutoCTRL-S/README.md

 You've submitted a bug report to Microsoft® and/or other software vendors resposible.
 Pats on the back to you.
 But now what?

-You could go back to work on your quality revolutionary masterpiece, hoping and praying that the software companies did their job right, and that you remember to hit CTRL+S. But can we humans really count on that?
+You could go back to work on your revolutionary masterpiece, hoping and praying that the software companies did their job right, and that you remember to hit CTRL+S. But can we humans really count on that?
 I think we all know the right answer here.

 The right answer would be to download AutoCTRL+S, a utility that _saves your work for you automatically_ with nothing more on your part than a double click.
-Just give that download button a click on the release page and in seconds you'll _probably_ never have to lose another revolutionary masterpiece again.
+Just smash that [download](https://github.com/matthew17754/AutoCTRL-S/releases/download/v1.0/AutoCTRL+S.exe) button on the release page and in seconds you'll _probably_ never have to lose another revolutionary masterpiece again.